privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 processing of his/her personal data by terminating (blocking) his/her personal IRMA account, via the [MyIRMA](/myirma) webpage.
-The IRMA app asks the user to consent whenever attributes are received or revealed, not only via an **OK** button but also via confirmation with a personal PIN code.
-This forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.
+The IRMA app asks the user to consent whenever attributes are received or revealed, via an **OK** button.
+The IRMA app itself is protected via a personal PIN code.
+This consent forms the legal basis for the processing or the relevant attributes by these (third) parties, providing or receiving attributes.

 The foundation processes personal data in three different ways.